 So why am I telling you about them in November?
 Because as much as I am a cool weather person, sometimes even I want a hint of summer once fall rolls around.
-(Yes, I live in LA where the weather is gorgeous year round, but when it comes to cooking and baking with what’s in season, even we start gravitating toward your standard fall ingredients.)
+(Yes, I currently live in L.A. where the weather is gorgeous all year long, but when it comes to cooking and baking with what’s in season, even we start gravitating toward your standard fall ingredients.)

 Bittman’s recipe says it can be made in an 8″ or 9″ square pan.
 I have a 9″ pan and find this recipe makes pretty thin blondies.
 If you only have a 9″ pan, go ahead and use it.
 But if you’re looking to buy a pan to make these, get an 8″ pan with sharp corners, not rounded ones.

 Start by preheating your oven to 350F and preparing your baking pan.
 You can either grease your pan or line it with parchment paper AND grease the parchment paper (both sides).
 By greasing both sides of the parchment paper you help the paper stay in place in the pan and prevent the blondies from sticking to the paper.

 To make your blondie batter, start with soft, room temperature butter.
 The butter should be very soft, but not melted.
 If you press a finger into it, you shouldn’t meet any resistance.

 Beat the butter and sugar together with an electric mixer (using the paddle attachment) on medium to medium-high speed for a full 2-3 minutes until extremely light and fluffy.

 Scrape down the sides of the bowl, then add the egg, vanilla, and lemon zest.
 Beat on medium to medium-high speed for another 2-3 minutes, pausing to scrape down the sides of the bowl as needed, until the mixture is extremely light and fluffy and has almost doubled in volume.